Perry Moore: Personal life

-Openly gay, Moore lived in New York City with life partner Hunter Hill, a writer for Paper magazine.
+Moore was openly gay.
+He lived in New York City with life partner Hunter Hill, a writer for Paper magazine.
 Moore was also a Christian and spoke publicly about his faith.
 According to family members, Moore had suffered knee and back problems before his death, which required pain medication and corrective surgery, but which he had put off to continue working.

 Moore died on February 17, 2011, at age 39 of a drug overdose, his body discovered by Hill in their SoHo apartment.
 While an initial autopsy proved inconclusive, his death was subsequently attributed to a lethal combination of benzodiazepine, methadone, and morphine.

 Having died unmarried and intestate, Moore's parents inherited his estate, including his share of a Manhattan residence, co-purchased with partner Hunter Hill in 2008.
 In 2012, Moore's parents asked the court of jurisdiction to require Hill, who remained in possession of the home, to either pay the estate's share of the estimated value or liquidate the asset.
-Hunter Hill eventually won the court battle against Moore's parents.